Bedrock-OSS/bedrock-wiki/docs/commands/mcfunctions.md

 effect @a [tag=atSpawn] saturation 12 255 true
 effect @a [tag=atSpawn] weakness 12 255 true
 ```
 - Commands in a function may not begin with a slash `/`.
 Each new line in a function file represents a new command.
-You may start a line with a hashtag `#` to add comments.
-The space after it is only a format preference.
+You may start a line with a hashtag `#` to add comments (the space after it is only a format preference).

 :::info NOTE: